-Here are 3 styles of spring dresses for women over 40 that are guaranteed to work for you.
+Here are 3 styles of summer dresses for women over 40 that are guaranteed to work for you.

 1. The Sheath Dress